EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    Maximum number of iterations when searching for equilibrium.
 Defaults to 3.

 tolerance
    Tolerance criteria when checking for equilibrium.
 Defaults to 0.1.
+0.1 signifies that 10% of a deviation is allowed among the iterative value of either demand or price over a year per region.

 tolerance_unmet_demand
    Criteria checking whether the demand has been met.
 Defaults to -0.1.